This is an information page about the Jacobs Wells Baths.

 To find out more about the Heritage and History of the building see History of Jacobs Wells Bath Complex.

-Artspace Lifespace have a licence to occupy until September 2017 and have requested an extension until January 2018.
-They are looking after the building on behalf of Bristol City Council while making the space accessible to a wide variety of creative influencers.
+Artspace Lifespace had a licence to occupy until January 2018 .
+They are looking after the building on behalf of Bristol City Council until the end of September 2018, when the lease is timed to be signed by Fusion Facilities.
+They continue to make the space accessible to a wide variety of creative influencers and Jacobs Wells Community Hub has continued to use the Hub Space in the North Wing.
 A feasibility study has been undertaken by Helen Bone of Vivid Regeneration to help to decide the long term future of the building.

-Expressions of Interest are being invited by Bristol City Council for a Community Asset Transfer.
+Expressions of Interest were invited by Bristol City Council for a Community Asset Transfer.

-A Friends of Jacobs Wells Baths working group has been set up and will meet monthly.
+A Friends of Jacobs Wells Baths working group was set up alongside Jacobs Wells Community Hub.

 Community Asset Transfer

-Bristol City Council are inviting expressions of interest here.
+Bristol City Council invited expressions of interest here.

 See also here.